quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}

-Clients remember the value of transport parameters from a server and apply them to any 0-RTT packets that are sent in subsequent connections, except for transport parameters that are explicitly excluded.
+Both endpoints store the value of the server transport parameters from a connection and apply them to any 0-RTT packets that are sent in subsequent connections to that peer, except for transport parameters that are explicitly excluded.
 Remembered transport parameters apply to the new connection until the handshake completes and the client starts sending 1-RTT packets.
-Once the handshake completes, the client uses the transport parameters established in thehandshake.
+Once the handshake completes, the client uses the transport parameters established in the handshake.

-The value of the server's previous original_connection_id, preferred_address, stateless_reset_token, and ack_delay_exponent MUST NOT be used when establishing a new connection; rather, the client should wait to observe the server's new values in the handshake.
-If the server does not provide a new value, the client MUST use the default value.

-The client MAY store the server's original max_packet_size transport parameter.

 The definition of new transport parameters ({{new-transport-parameters}}) MUST specify whether they MUST, MAY, or MUST NOT be stored for 0-RTT.
 A client need not store a transport parameter it cannot process.

+A client MUST NOT use remembered values for the following parameters: original_connection_id, preferred_address, stateless_reset_token, and ack_delay_exponent.
+The client MUST use the server's new values in the handshake instead, and absent new values from the server, the default value.

 A client that attempts to send 0-RTT data MUST remember all other transport parameters used by the server.
 The server can remember these transport